aerickt/steno-dictionaries/README.md

 ## lapwing-uk-additions.json

 A dictionary for UK spellings for use with Lapwing theory.
-See the [Steno dictionaries wiki](https://github.com/aerickt/steno-dictionaries/wiki/Lapwing-Theory-Reference-Page#uk-spellings) for details.
+See the [Lapwing for Beginners Wiki](https://github.com/aerickt/lapwing-for-beginners/wiki/Chapter-20:-UK-Spellings) for details.

 ## LaTeX.json